IsaaColomer/Turn-Based-RPG/index.md

    In some turns players are required to follow certain rules set by the game, such as not attacking or moving all units.

 ### _2.9.
 Real-Time Based Games_
-   In another sphere, real-time based games the player timer matches with the game timer, that means that the action in the game is continued.
+   In another sphere, real-time based games are those in which the player timer matches with the game timer, that means that the action in the game is always continued.

 ### _2.10.
 Extra Point_
    It must be said that many games have a combination of real-time and turn-based combat.
 Such as Total War and Jagged Alliance 2.